Umar-Azam/siemens-TIA-DB-structure-extractor/README.md

 ## Overview

-This script is designed to read a CSV file containing the structure of a database and generate a JSON file that represents that structure.
+This script is designed to read a CSV file containing a copy-pasted DB table from the TIA ui and generates a JSON file that represents the nested DB structure.
 It is written in Python and uses the built-in `csv` and `json` modules for parsing and generating files, respectively.